 3. Find the best moving company for your business

 If you’re moving to a new apartment or a new home, you might be able to get away with moving your things all on your own, or with the help of family and friends.
 When it comes to an office move, that’s definitely not a good idea, and you absolutely need to enlist the help of a professional team of movers.
 Firstly, the office move doesn’t only include your personal items, but the belongings of all your employees, and they’re counting on you to make sure that everything arrives intact at the new location.
 Secondly, running a business involves a lot of technology and equipment, from cables, servers and routers to computers, laptops, projectors, printers and conferencing tech.
 If you’re operating a tech company, then the technology will be your biggest concern during a move.
 Thirdly, moving companies will help you move any fragile items or bulky furniture and can also help you unpack and set everything up at the new location.
-Your best bet is to look for professional movers with experience in commercial space moves – we’ll have some recommendations for you at the end of this article.
+Your best bet is to look for professional movers with experience in commercial space moves – we’ll have some recommendations for commercial movers in NYC at the end of this article.

 4. Have employees involved in the move to save time